Protect your website or blog from legal problems and fines.

 - Website advertising agreement – Helps protect website and blog owners when allowing others to advertise on their site.
 More>

-These website policies and disclaimer templates are inexpensive insurance against potentially expensive fines, penalties, and lawsuits from government organizations and private parties.
+Our website policies, terms and conditions and disclaimers are inexpensive insurance against potentially expensive fines and lawsuits from federal, state, and global regulatory agencies, and private parties.

-Also, good website documentation sends a positive message to your customers, visitors, and members that you care about your relationship with them and are willing to post it openly on your website.
+In addition to the previously mentioned benefits, good website documentation sends a positive message to your customers, visitors, and members.
+It indicates that you care about your relationship with them and are willing to post it openly on your website or blog.